Bakerloo line extension: Interim bus service

 A Superloop route, "BL1" was introduced on 27 September 2025, to provide a service until the Bakerloo line extension is completed.
 The BL1 Bakerloop service runs seven days a week in the daytime and evenings.
-During its first week in operation, the bus was free to use.
+The bus was free to use during its first week in operation, after which normal TfL bus fares became applicable.

 Expected benefits

 TfL, local councils and campaign groups have outlined a wide range of benefits of the extension including: